 How Big is a Black Bear Cub?

-Commonly the black bear cub weighs around 1/300th to 1/500th of their mother’s weight when born.
-However, newborn cubs weigh a little higher than 10.5 ounces or 300 grams and are about 9 inches or 23 centimeters long.
+A black bear cub weighs around 1/300th to 1/500th of its mother’s weight when born.
+However, newborn cubs weigh a little above 300 gms (10.5 ounces) and are about 9 inches (23cm) long.

 How Strong is a Black Bear?

 Black bears are unbelievably strong.
 When researchers used to trap bears in snares and traps, the bears could easily tear apart the catches.
 They could also work themselves out of the traps on their own.

 They have strong jaws sufficient to crush a deer’s bones.
 They can easily turn over a 45 kg stone when searching for food.
 Their bodies have great endurance and can walk up to 24 km (15 miles) daily.

 American black bears eat a mixed diet but commonly eat plants and fruits.
 Regardless of their appearance, long molars, and claws, around eighty-five percent of a black bear’s diet is from vegetation.
 They also love to consume honey and may tear apart an entire tree to reach a beehive.

 Black bears have thick coats that defend them from getting hurt by bees.
 This means they can consume the honeycomb without fear of bee stings.
 Some bears travel into areas with humans to get food from trash cans or dumpsters.